tflsguoyu/svbrdf-diff-renderer/README.md

 # Known issues

-- If generated Albedo map is too bright (overexposure), which means the light intensity (fixed value) used here is too small.
+- If generated Albedo map is too bright (overexposure), which means the light intensity (fixed during optimization) used here is too small.
 Please go to JSON files and change `light_pow` accordingly, for example, change it to `10000`.
 Default value `1500` is an estimation of the flashlight on smartphones.

 # Contacts